Norwich University: Special units

 The college has several special units that are supervised by federal ROTC units.
 The Army Reserve Officers' Training Corps (AROTC) detachment contains the Norwich Artillery Battery, the Norwich Ranger Company, the Ranger Challenge team, and the Mountain Cold Weather Company.
-The NROTC detachment sponsors a chapter of the Semper Fidelis Society and Golden Anchor Society.
+The Air Force Reserve Officers' Training Corps (AFROTC) detachment sponsors a chapter of Arnold Air Society and its civilian component, Silver Wings.

 Academics

 Norwich has 29 majors across six academic divisions with the most popular major being criminal justice.

 Graduate program

 The College of Graduate and Continuing Studies oversees the university's online graduate programs as well as six online bachelor's degree completion programs.
 The majority of the graduate programs are conducted on a distance learning platform, including a combined 5-year Master of Architecture program and a National Security Agency-sponsored Centers of Academic Excellence in Information Assurance Education.

 Rankings

 Norwich was ranked by U.S. News & World Report in 2014 at 74th in the Regional Universities (North) category.